Young-Chin/Young-Chin.github.io/_pages/about.md

 Interests
 ======
-- AIGC and Its Applications(Controllable Image/Video Generation)
+- AIGC and Its Applications
-- Diffusion-based Generative Models
+  - ID Preserving and Face Swap
+  - Regionally controlled image generation
+  - Subject-consistent video generation
 - AI Security and Multimedia Forensics
 - Smart City and its Applications